HimanshuDhote/HimanshuDhote/README.md

 ## Hello, fellow cybersecurity enthusiasts!
 Welcome to my GitHub profile. 👋

-I am a highly motivated Cyber Security Professional with 5 years of experience in cybersecurity with an Industry exposure to Banking, Finance, Insurance and Energy Sectors.
+I'm a cybersecurity professional with 5 years of experience in the industry, specializing in Web/Mobile Application Security, External Penetration Testing, Vulnerabilities Assessment, Configuration Review, Security Audits and security analysis.

-Constantly honing my skills in offensive and defensive techniques, I strive to contribute to a safer digital world.
+I'm Constantly honing my skills in offensive and defensive techniques, I strive to contribute to a safer digital world.

 I actively engage in open source security projects, leveraging the power of collaboration to develop innovative solutions and share knowledge.